m3adow/dockerfiles/seafile/README.md

 If you plan on omitting /seafile as a volume and mount the subdirectories instead, you'll need to additionally specify `SEAHUB_DB_DIR` which containes the subdirectory of /seafile the *seahub.db* file shall be put in.

 There are some more variables which could be changed but have not been tested and are probably not fully functional as well.
 Therefore those not mentioned here.
 Inspect the `seafile-entrypoint.sh` script if you have additional needs for customization.

+### Web server
+This container does not include a web server.
+It's intended to be run behind a reverse proxy.
+You can read more about that in the Seafile manual: http://manual.seafile.com/deploy/